puppetlabs/puppetlabs-puppet_agent/README.markdown

 An array of additional options to pass when installing puppet-agent.
 Each option in the array can be either a string or a hash.
 Each option is automatically quoted when passed to the install command.

 With Windows packages, note that file paths in `install_options` must use backslashes.
 (Since install options are passed directly to the installation command, forward slashes aren't automatically converted like they are in `file` resources.)
 Backslashes in double-quoted strings _must_ be escaped, while backslashes in single-quoted strings _can_ be escaped.
 The default value for Windows packages is `REINSTALLMODE="maus"`.
+For example:
 ``` puppet
   install_options => ['PUPPET_AGENT_ACCOUNT_DOMAIN=ExampleCorp','PUPPET_AGENT_ACCOUNT_USER=bob','PUPPET_AGENT_ACCOUNT_PASSWORD=password']
 ```

 ##### `msi_move_locked_files`

 This is only applicable for Windows operating systems.
 There may be instances where file locks cause unncessary service restarts.
 By setting to true, the module will move files prior to installation that are known to cause file locks.
 By default this is set to false.
+For example:
 ``` puppet
   msi_move_locked_files => true
 ```